Published at: 2025-10-30

 -

-Related Teams: Teams associated with specific business records (e.g., Account or Opportunity teams).
-Members may need shared access to collaborate effectively and deliver better service.
+Related Teams: Related Teams are the team members associated with a particular business record, such as the team on an Account or an Opportunity.
+These team members may need shared access to Account information to collaborate and deliver better customer service.

 -